micaiasviola/micaiasviola/README.md

 Full Stack Software Developer
 -----------------------------

 I'm a 22 years old developer and coding since I was 17.
-I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development, making applications that impact the life of thousands of users.
+My main focus are front and back-end development.

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [leo.micaias@gmail.com](mailto:leo.micaias@gmail.com)
-* 🚀  I'm currently freelancing for companies as a Full Stack Software Developer
-* 🧠  I'm learning Advanced Javascript
+* 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
 * ⚡  I love sports and my favorite is brazillian football